© 2026 WGLT

 Available On Air Stations

-Documentation Project event details Trump administration's negative impact on farmers
+Documentation Project event details Trump administration impacts on farmers and schools

 A range of onlookers face the presenter at the front of the room.